VU-Programming/OOFP-snake/README.md

 Peer reviews are graded by us using a pass/fail system.
 We will check if you made an effort to review the code and find penalties.
 If you receive very good code, it is of course OK to just state that it is very good and that you could not find any penalties.
-However, you will certainly fail if you receive code which is obviously bad on which you did not report a single penalty.
+However, you will certainly fail if you receive code that is obviously bad on which you did not report a single penalty.

 When reviewing the code of other students please be nice and constructive!